 Parking at the Smithsonian Natural History Museum

 Two one-way streets go along the National Mall past many of the Smithsonian museums.
 Jefferson Drive runs east, and Madison Drive runs west.
-There are many free 3-hour parking spots along these two streets, but obviously these spots get filled fairly quickly.
+There are many metered 3-hour parking spots along these two streets, but these spots get filled fairly quickly.

 On weekends and holidays, it is hard to find a spot in this area unless you arrive early (before 11:00 AM).